marlonbarrios/llama-chat-demo/README.md

-# Vera-AI: AI-Enhanced Chat Application for LLMs on computational Creativity and LLMs
+# Vera-AI: An AI-Enhanced Chat Application for LLMs on computational Creativity and LLMs

 Hacked by Marlon Barrios Solano based on [Replicate repo](https://github.com/replicate/llama-chat)